 Kill the miracle child.
 That was God’s demand to Abraham.
 An old man was told to take his young son, whom he had never thought would be conceived and waited patiently for years to see be born, plunge a knife into him, and burn his body.
 All of this for a God who had already … Continue reading "Abraham's Choice"

-This is post 1 of 2 in the series “Could Protestants and Catholics Ever Reunite?”
 From time to time, calls arise for cooperation between Protestants and Catholics.
 Some of those times the call is actually stronger.
 Some people argue that Catholics and Protestants should or must reunite and become one Church again.
-If nothing else, many … Continue reading "Could Protestants and Catholics Ever Reunite?"
+If nothing else, many would like to see some kind of full communion between Catholic and Protestant churches.
+Basically, … Continue reading "Could Protestants and Catholics Ever Reunite?"

 I’m #NeverTrump all the way.
 I will not vote for that man.
 But I realize many people feel compelled to, even if they don’t like him.
 Hillary Clinton is, after all, a frightening possibility if you care about things like abortion or religious liberty.
 If you really feel like Trump’s the lesser evil here, and you think your vote … Continue reading "Don't Vote Trump, And If You Do, At Least Frown"